 Gonarezhou is one of the least visited of Zimbabwe's national parks, this area of the country is only now beginning to open up and is an area for true wildlife and wilderness enthusiasts.
 The park lies along the Mozambican border, and forms part of a vast wilderness area known as The Great Limpopo Transfrontier Park.
-This vast protected area covers 35,000 square kilometres and includes South Africa's Kruger National Park and Mozambique's Limpopo National Park.
+This vast protected area covers 35,000 square kilometers and includes South Africa's Kruger National Park and Mozambique's Limpopo National Park.
 This area of Southern Africa is steeped in history, legend talks of elephants taller than trees and the ivory hunters who pursued them over centuries past.

 The environment is well suited for memorable game viewing experiences in the wide sandy riverbeds and from the red sandstone hills of the Chilojo Cliffs.
 The park is immensely diverse, with environments ranging from open grass plains to swampy wetlands and dramatic rocky escarpments of dense bush.
 Sightings of large herds of elephant and buffalo are common, as well as varied antelope species and healthy populations of the big cats.
 Birdlife is prolific in the area, it is at its most diverse immediately following the rains at the beginning of the season.